Nobuhito Sato

 Nobuhito Sato (佐藤 信人, Satō Nobuhito) is a Japanese professional golfer.

+Golf career

 Sato was born in Chiba Prefecture.
 He turned professional in 1993.

 Sato has won nine tournaments on the Japan Golf Tour and featured in the top 100 of the Official World Golf Rankings.
 His most successful years came in 2000 when he won four times and in 2002 when he finished second on the Japan Golf Tour money list.
 He also has two wins on the Japan Challenge Tour, both in 1996.